-The Board employs an independent expert to provide regular checks on the Fund's finances.
-These regular check-ups involve calculating a target level of assets.
+We employ an independent expert to provide regular checks on the Fund's finances.
+These regular checkups involve calculating a target level of assets.

 The target level of assets is the amount that is expected to be enough to continue to pay out all the pensions that members have already built up in the Fund.